Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 However, consider that Golden Retrievers are often highly prone to hip dysplasia and have a medium risk for elbow dysplasia.

-Larger breed dogs such as Golden Retrievers can grow too quickly, and the hip and elbow joints do not have time to properly fuse or grow normally.
+Larger breed dogs, such as Golden Retrievers, can grow too quickly, and the hip and elbow joints do not have time to properly fuse or grow normally.
 Both dysplasias are inherited.

 I would suspect this applies to elbows as well, especially considering that going downstairs puts a lot of stress on the front of a dog’s legs.
 [Source]

-If you’re interested in the most serious and costly health issues in Golden Retrievers, then check out this article I wrote: The Most Serious and Costly Health Issues in Golden Retrievers
+If you’re interested in the most serious and costly health issues in Golden Retrievers, then check out this article I wrote: The Most Serious and Costly Health Issues in Golden Retrievers.

 If you purchased your dog from a high-level breeder, they might have assessed their breeding stock to ensure no hip and elbow issues.
 These dogs are often examined between four to 24 months of age and then certified as having no problems.

-Alternately, if no certification is done and you trust the breeder, you can take their word that there are no issues.
+Alternatively, if no certification is done and you trust the breeder, you can take their word that there are no issues.